robotustra/www/content/violimaking/index.md

 Title: Build a violin
 */

-This is my book about how to build violin
+This is my book about how to build a violin from scratch
 ==========================

 One of my favorite hobby is violinmaking and I decided to translate into English the book I've wrote and bublish